To understand the reciprocal reflexive, it’s good to have a grasp of the reflexive itself. To review, see this Yabla lesson.

 L’hanno aiutato (they helped him).

-L’hanno aiutata (they helped her)
+L’hanno aiutata (they helped her).

-Li hanno aiutati
+Li hanno aiutati (they helped them).

 Le hanno aiutate (they helped them [fem]).